hmpl-language/hmpl/README.md

 ## Why HMPL?

-Using template language capabilities, you can multiply reduce the size of the application bundle.
+Using template language capabilities, you can greatly reduce the size of the application bundle.
 Full customization of the request based on the modern `fetch` standard, as well as support for all the functionality necessary for modern work in applications (request indicator, sending by event, automatic generation of `body` for the `form`, caching) and the syntax of the object in the markup, which requires a minimum number of characters, will help to build interaction with the server and client as efficiently as possible.
 App size [comparison](https://github.com/hmpl-language/app-size-comparison) (bytes):

 <div>
     <a href="https://github.com/hmpl-language/app-size-comparison">